 Generally, Mastador dogs are prone to ear infections if not cleaned properly.
 Moreover, lack of frequent teeth cleaning may expose your Mastiff Lab Mix to gum infections.
 His coat is also likely to develop a funky smell due to a buildup of pet dander.
 Skin infections are also rampant if the Mastador’s coat is not regularly cleaned.

 As he grows older, your Matador pooch might develop hip dysplasia.
-However, this should not be a worry if you are properly exercising and feeding him the right diet.
+However, this should not be a worry if you are correctly exercising and feeding him the right diet.
 Mastadors are also predisposed to heart issues when they are old.
-Nevertheless, with a proper diet, that is free of excess fat and calories, he should be able to maintain a healthy heart even in old age.
+Nevertheless, with proper nutrition, that is free of excess fat and calories, he should be able to maintain a healthy heart even in old age.

 12) Watchdog Ability

-We have said it already, the Mastador possesses the bravery and fierceness of the Bullmastiff.
-His senses are also acutely sharp thanks to being a descendant of the hunting Labrador.
+We have said it already; the Mastador possesses the bravery and fierceness of the Bullmastiff.
+His senses are also acutely great thanks to being a descendant of the hunting Labrador.
 Rest assured that no intruder will escape your eye when he is guarding your home.

-Mastadors also make great guard dogs when going out for walks.
+Mastadors also make excellent guard dogs when going out for walks.
 He will stand between you and the threat and will not hesitate to attack if the intruder continues to advance towards you.
-Mastiff Lab Mix dogs seldom back, but when they do you know there is some serious problem that needs to be addressed.
+Mastiff Lab Mix seldom dogs back, but when they do you know, there is some serious problem that needs to be addressed.

 If you have plenty of time and energy in your hands, you have to get yourself a Mastador dog.
 He is one of the few hybrid dogs that are easy to train and generally get along with everyone.
 He is the perfect addition to your family as he will always be willing to play with the children.

 Mastadors also make great companion dogs for the elderly.
 Their calm and compassionate nature makes them the perfect company for grandpa as he watches his favorite shows.
-Mastadors also get along with other pets and do not require much in terms of training.
+Mastadors even get along with other pets and do not require much regarding training.